menrot/LeumiMail/README.md

 # LeumiMail
 A utility to open and organize Leumi notification received  by downloading from Leumi site

-This is release 5.x which:
+This is release 6.1 which:
-1. Finally removes the email option
-2. Adding PDF parsing as Leumi changed that many notices are PDF
+1. Upgrade to python 3.12

 Documentation can be seen using PYDOC

 ## Release History
 	2018-04-28 **Release 4.0** Zip file decompressing and good development practices